Drug Evaluation Committee 2009-27 Positioning of "Reporting" in Clinical Trial Review Committee (Part 2)

 Question 1

-GCP Article 28, Paragraph 2, Guidance 2 (3) <4> states, "With regard to minor changes to an ongoing clinical trial that has already been approved by the Clinical Trial Review Committee, the conditions for expedited review and approval (scope of expedited review, who makes decisions, review methods, reports to the next meeting of the Clinical Trial Review Committee, etc.) shall be established. " It is stated as follows.
+GCP Article 28, Paragraph 2, Guidance 2 (3) <4> states, "With regard to minor changes to an ongoing clinical trial that has already been approved by the Clinical Trial Review Committee, the conditions for expedited review and approval (scope of expedited review, who makes decisions, review methods, reporting to the next meeting of the Clinical Trial Review Committee, etc.) shall be established. " It is stated as follows.
 As stipulated in Article 31, Paragraph 2, Guidance 3 of GCP, "Changes that affect the conduct of the clinical trial, may cause mental or physical harm to the subject, or increase the risk to the subject" should be subject to the opinion of the Clinical Trial Review Committee.
 The guidance states that the opinion of the Clinical Trial Review Committee should be obtained for "changes that affect the conduct of the clinical trial, may cause mental or physical harm to subjects, or increase the risk to subjects.
-However, if the head of the site determines that it is necessary to hear the opinion of the Investigational Review Committee in light of Articles 28 and 31 of the GCP, the Investigational Review Committee will conduct a review of the change.
+However, if the Chairperson of the Investigator Site determines that it is necessary to obtain the opinion of the Investigational Review Committee in light of Articles 28 and 31 of the GCP, the Investigational Review Committee will review the change.
 The clinical trial review committee will be charged with the responsibility of reviewing the clinical trial.

 Question 2